wavemaker/docs/learn/how-tos/building-pwa-app.md

 ## Steps to Enable PWA Capabilities

-This feature is under active developement and hence to enable it you need to turn the feature flag on per project.
+This feature is under active development and hence to enable it you need to turn the feature flag on per project.
 Create a project, add the PWA flag, and set the value as “true”.
 For example, `app.pwa.enabled=true` from the corresponding profile properties file.

 - The default behavior of the PWA feature is disabled.
 Therefore, if the PWA flag is not set or not available, it is considered disabled.